Facebook suspends Trump for 2 years, then will reassess

 Trump has teased running for president again in 2024.
 His aides say that he has been working on launching his own social media platform to compete with those that have booted him, but one has yet to materialize.
 A blog he launched on his existing website earlier this year was shut down after less than a month.
 It attracted dismal traffic.

+“What they’ve done here is shield themselves from potential presidential rage” with a reassessment of Trump’s account in two years, said Jennifer Grygiel, a Syracuse University communications professor.

-In a color-coded chart on its blog post Friday, the company said public figures who violate policies during times of crisis can be restricted from posting for a month (yellow) or as long as two years (red).
+In a color-coded chart on its blog post, the company said public figures who violate its policies during times of crisis can be restricted from posting for a month (yellow) or as long as two years (red).
 Future violations, it said, will be met with “heightened penalties, up to and including permanent removal.”

-The social media giant said it will still apply this “newsworthiness" exemption to certain posts it deems to be in the public interest, even if they violate Facebook rules.
-But it will no longer treat material posted by politicians any differently from that posted by anyone else.
+The social media giant said it will still apply the “newsworthiness" exemption to certain posts it deems to be in the public interest, even if they violate Facebook rules.
+But it will no longer treat material posted by politicians any differently than other posts.
 In addition, Facebook said it will make public whenever it does apply the exemption to a post.

 The announcements are in response to recommendations from the company’s quasi-independent oversight board.
 Last month, that panel upheld a decision by Facebook to keep Trump suspended, but the board said the company could not merely suspend him indefinitely.
 It gave the company six months to decide what to do with his accounts.